Owenp25/Final-Project/README.md

 correlation matrix).
 This is shown in the screeplot, because the first two PC’s only account for around 55%, and ff of the PC’s would get us to ~88% of the proportion covered.
 The biplot also shows this because the direction of the vector’s do not overlap - they point in mostly different directions.

+Predictive Modeling, Limitations, and Conclusions are in the full report included in the repository: "HeartDiseasePredictionReport.pdf".